More than 80% of worshippers want online services to continue, says survey

 In the District, 83% of those who responded to the survey said they, too, want an online worship option.

-An online app called Muslim Pro, which bills itself as “the world’s most popular religious and community app” and claims 100 million downloads, sponsored the research.
-The research was conducted by Censuswide, with 1.033 respondents aged 16 and up in the U.S. between March 29 and April 1 of 2021.
+An app called Muslim Pro, which bills itself as “the world’s most popular religious and community app” and claims 100 million downloads, sponsored the research.
+The research was conducted by Censuswide, with 1,033 respondents aged 16 and up in the U.S. between March 29 and April 1 of 2021.

 “COVID-19 has had a significant impact on every aspect of life, with many of the physical places turning to online and digital services to connect.
 Along with the changes to the retail sector, there is a clear shift in the way people practice their faith and many places of worship are now thinking about how they can adapt,” Zahariah Jupary, head of community for the Muslim Pro app, said in a statement.